Sreshta05/Sreshta05/README.md

 - 📊 Skilled in data transformation and visualization on Tableau, Excel and Power BI
 - 🤖 Passionate about AI and data

+## Education
+- Bachelor of Computer Science at Acadia University

 ## Work Experience
 - Freelance Data Analyst
 - AI Teaching Assistant at Acadia University